onlyati/datastore-rs/README.md

                        +-----+
 ```

+There is an application that wrap it with extra functions for usage: [Olympus@Hermes](https://git.thinkaboutit.tech/PublicProjects/olympus-hermes)

 ## Sample code to use the built-in thread server

 There is a provided function that creates a thread, initialize database then return with a `std::sync::mpsc::Sender` so other thread can send request.